BegumDev/Project-Milestone-2/README.md

 4. Lighthouse Testing.

 * ### Automated Testing
-1. Jest Testing - this was used to test units from my code.
+1. Jest Testing - this was used to test units from the script.js part of my code.

     <details><summary>See results here</summary>